nettinho/smaoc/README.md

 Implement the `&solution_module.solve/2` functions and then choose which part and with which inputs you want to run.

 If you return the answer, your may submit it directly from the livebook.

+In this project there is also a template we all the SmartCells for the year created